Bayesian Calibration for Activity Based Models: Discussion

 \section{Discussion}

 We provided a Bayesian optimization framework for complex transportation simulators.
-We have shown that Bayesian optimization algorithms when combined with dimensionality reduction techniques is good default option for calibration of activity based simulators.
-Bayesian approach provide several advantages over other black-box optimization techniques: \begin{enumerate} \item Distribution over functions provide a clear approach to the active learning problem (sequential design of computational experiment). \item The posterior distribution allows for sensitivity analysis and uncertainty quantification to be performed. \end{enumerate} Although Bayesian optimization has been proposed before for simulation-based problems, our approach that combines it with dimensionality reduction techniques allow to solve real-life high-dimensional problems.
-Our parallel batching strategy and high performance computing framework allow for this approaches to be used by both researchers and transportation practitioners.
+We have shown that Bayesian optimization algorithms, when combined with dimensionality reduction techniques, provide a good default option for the calibration of transportation ABMs.
+The Bayesian approach provides several advantages over other black-box optimization techniques: First, the conditional distribution over the output, provides an efficient approach to maximizing a limited sampling budget (sequential design of computational experiment).
+Second, the posterior distribution allows for sensitivity analysis and uncertainty quantification to be performed.
+Although Bayesian optimization has been proposed before for simulation-based problems, our approach, which combines it with dimensionality reduction techniques, allows for solving real-life high-dimensional problems.
+Our parallel batching strategy and high performance computing framework allow for these approaches to be used by both researchers and transportation practitioners.
+Future research should consider 'opening the box' and shifting the algorithm from recommending future samples based on an aggregated loss function, which averages out the variance across time, to the potential improvements by individual time periods.
+The model could potentially identify the most important contributors to the acquisition function in this manner and encourage the algorithm to direct its attention to those areas for concentrated improvement.